 - Better photo editing options

-The iPhone 8 comes pre-loaded with iOS 11.
+The iPhone 8 comes pre-loaded with iOS 11, and is upgradeable to iOS 11.3.
 The latest version of Apple's operating system features a number of new tricks up its sleeve without overly changing anything that you've become used to.

 There are new photo editing features, a Do Not Disturb feature that automatically kicks in when you are driving so you aren't tempted to look at your phone, and a much improved Control Center that brings everything back to a single panel.